luvagu/minesweeper-vanilla-js/README.md

 - Play `Minesweeper`
 - Indicates when a player `wins` or `loses`
-- Mark or unmark possible mines
+- `Right click` to mark or unmark possible mines
-- Reveal nearby mines with number indicator
+- `Left click` to reveal nearby mines with number indicator
+- Mines revealed when losing the game

 Try the demo account at: https://luvagu.github.io/minesweeper-vanilla-js